Rishab27279/EdgeSeg-AI/Data/dataset.md

 - **Edge Deployment** - Optimized for CPU-only inference scenarios
 - **Robust Evaluation** - Comprehensive testing across diverse scenarios

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more details.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team.
+If you encounter any issues or have questions, please open an issue on GitHub or feel free to contact me.

 ---